Benefits of Glass Kitchen & Bathroom Countertops

-Design flexibility – Glass counters can be made in virtually any size, shape and thicknesses.
+Design flexibility – A custom glass countertop can be made in virtually any size, shape and thicknesses (ranging from 3/4" to 2 1/2" thick).
 Multiple textures, finishes, digital images and colors can also be included in the glass.
-Custom applications are almost limitless.
-You can even use this material for shelves and walls.
+Use this glass for walls, shelves or tops.

 Low maintenance and easy to clean – Glass is low maintenance.
-It is non-porous and will not absorb dirt, dust or other debris.
+It's non-porous and won't absorb dirt, dust or other debris.
 A damp cloth or sponge is sufficient for cleaning.
 Mild, non-abrasive surface glass cleaners can be used to clean tougher messes.

-Sustainable eco-friendly material – Glass is a long-lasting and made from natural materials – perfect for someone who wants a green friendly home.
+Sustainable eco-friendly material – Glass is long-lasting and made from natural materials.
+It's perfect for a green-friendly home.

-Sleek contemporary look – The smooth look of glass makes it a favorite in modern, contemporary and even traditionally designed kitchens, bathrooms, bars and outdoor spaces.
-It is easy to match with any décor.
+Sleek contemporary look – The smooth look of glass makes it a favorite in modern, contemporary and traditionally designed kitchens, bathrooms, bars and outdoor spaces.
+It'll match with any décor.

-Resistant to heat and moisture – High levels of durability are a key feature of a glass countertop.
-We recommend putting a trivet or hot pad below a hot pan or baking dish.
+Resistant to heat and moisture – Durability and glass bathroom and kitchen countertops go hand in hand.
+While they are heat resistant we still recommend putting a trivet or hot pad below a hot pan or baking dish.

-Eliminate mold and bacteria – Glass is non-porous so you don’t have to worry about mold or bacteria growing inside your counters.
+Eliminate mold and bacteria – Glass is non-porous.
+You won't worry about mold or bacteria growing inside your counters.

 Access to Innovate Building Solutions design and installation specialists – The design team at Innovate Building Solutions is here to help you with your glass needs.
-Whether you want a cool glass counter, glass floor or even glass stair treads we look forward to assisting you.
+Whether you want a cool glass bathroom or kitchen countertop, glass floor or even glass stair treads we can assist you.

-Cast and Flat Glass Kitchen Counters and Bathroom Vanity Product Options
+Cast and Flat Glass Kitchen and Bathroom Vanity Countertop Options

-Two Types of Glass - Cast and Flat Glass Counters
+Types of Glass - (1) Cast Glass and (2) Flat Glass Counters

 The process of casting glass has been around since Roman times (when they made cast glass dishes).
-Using state of the art kilns glass objects are cast directly into a mold where they solidify into custom counters.
-Cast glass counters have a textured surface at the bottom (note: there are 4 standard textures which will be covered below) and the top surface is smooth with subtle contours.
-Cast glass can be clear, back painted with the specialized color of your choice or frosted for a translucent design look.
+Using state of the art kilns, glass objects are cast directly into a mold where they solidify into custom counters.
+Cast glass counters have a textured surface at the bottom (note: there are 4 standard textures covered below) and the top surface is smooth with subtle contours.
+Cast glass can be clear, back painted with your choice of color, or frosted for a translucent look.

 Flat Float Glass:

-Flat float glass is made by floating molten glass on a bed of molten tin metal to create sheets of glass which have uniform thicknesses and flat surfaces.
-This process is preferred when you want to add color to the bottom of your countertop (also known as back painted or coated glass) or want a custom digital image or a high amount of clarity.
+Flat float glass is made by floating molten glass on a bed of molten tin metal to create sheets of glass with uniform thicknesses and flat surfaces.
+This process is preferred when you want color on the bottom of your countertop.
+This process is also known as back painted or coated glass.
+With flat float glass you can add custom digital images.
+Float glass has high visual clarity.

-Flat glass finish options - Flat glass can be clear (i.e. transparent and see-through), back painted with the custom color of your choice, digitally imaged or frosted for a translucent design look.
+Flat glass finish options - Flat glass can be clear (i.e. transparent and see-through), back painted with the custom color, can include a digital image or frosted for a translucent look.

 Cast Glass Textured Countertop Choices

-Adding texture to the bottom surface of cast glass (whether they are vertical wall surfaces or horizontally surfaced countertops) adds a richness and an extension to your creativity in an interior design.
-It also provides a vibrant look when the glass is illuminated with LED lighting.
-Innovate offers 4 standard textured glass surfaces or we will work with our manufacturing design team to create a custom surface to your liking.
+Adding texture to the bottom surface of cast glass (whether they're vertical wall surfaces or horizontal kitchen or bathroom countertops) adds richness and style to your design.
+It provides a vibrancy when the glass is illuminated with LED lighting.
+Innovate offers 4 standard textured glass surfaces or we will work with our manufacturing design team to create a custom surface.

 Waves – want to feel the breeze and asthetic of a seaside home?
 Waves is a perfect compliment for a bathroom or kitchen looking for an ocean or seaside look.

-Tactile – our most popular choice with architects, designers and homeowners alike.
+Tactile – our most popular choice with architects, designers and homeowners.
 The tactile bottom textured surface blends well with traditional and contemporary spaces.

-Geode – If you love the colored brilliance of a geode (which is a hollow shell stone with beautiful crystals pointing toward the center) this textured bottom surface will provide a brilliant choice.
+Geode – If you love the colored brilliance of a geode (which is a hollow shell stone with beautiful crystals pointing toward the center) this textured bottom surface is a brilliant choice.

-Fizzee – If you can imagine the fizziness at the top of a carbonated beverage you’ll get the design feel of the “fizzee” textured cast glass countertop.
-With it’s uniform design it is one of the most popular patterns.
+Fizzee – Imagine the fizziness of your favorite carbonated beverage.
+This will give you the design feel of the “fizzee” textured cast glass countertop.
+With it’s uniform design it's a popular pattern.

-Custom Design – if you can dream it up our design team can probably make a textured bottom surface for your new counter.
+Custom Design – if you can dream it up, our design team can likely make a textured bottom surface for your new counter.
 Included below are two custom patterns.

 Glass Clarity Options for Cast and Back Painted Countertops

 All glass is not created equal.
-You can tell by comparing an expensive crystal wine glass (which is extremely clear) to your basic everyday glass cup (which has a slightly green-ish color due to the iron particles inherent in the glass).
-We offer 2 glass clarity options in our kitchen, bathroom vanity or bar counters:
+You can see this comparing an expensive crystal wine glass (which is extremely clear) to your basic everyday glass cup (which has a slightly green-ish color due to the iron particles in the glass).
+Innovate offers 2 glass clarity options in our kitchen, bathroom vanity or bar countertops:

 "Standard Clear" – Standard clear glass has the distinctive green hue when viewed from the edge of the glass.
-It is structurally just as good as the “ultra clear” glass and has the advantage of being more cost effective.
+It's structurally just as good as the “ultra clear” glass and has the advantage of being more cost effective.

-"Ultra Clear" – When you want the neutral color look like a piece of crystal or you want to incorporate an advanced digital image or use a colored back painted surface, ultra clear glass is the best option.
+"Ultra Clear" – When you want the neutral color look of crystal, want to incorporate a digital image or use a colored back painted surface, ultra clear glass is best.

 Thicknesses of Glass Countertops

-Our glass counters are available in 3/4", 1" 1 1/2" and 2" thicknesses.
-All of these thickness options will provide long-lasting beauty to a kitchen, outdoor bar, man-cave or bathroom.
-Thicker tops offer a more powerful appearance, feeling of texture and light transmitting benefits.
+Innovate glass bathroom and ktichen countertops are available in 3/4", 1" 1 1/2" and 2" thicknesses.
+All thickness options provide long-lasting beauty to a kitchen, outdoor bar, man-cave or bathroom.
+Thicker tops offer a more powerful appearance, and transmit more light.